DarkPhoenix6853/RelicBot/README.md

 ## Roadmap - Current
 ### Project Noticeboard - Finishing touches
-* See if I can get Eliecer to re-create the recruiting channel
+* See if I can get admins to re-create the recruiting channel
 * Post a welcome/howto join/create as the top message in the channel

 ### Library rework
 * Make a way to reload library functions
 * Factor out functions for closing/filling/squad capacity editing
 * Make library functions for logging, refactor out all those

+### Admin-closing
+* Command that lets someone with certain permissions close any squad they want
+* No "all" option?

 ### Project Emojis
 * Reaction-based joining